Polygenism: 18th century

 Polygenists of the 18th century included Voltaire and David Hume.
 Voltaire in his 1734 book Traité de métaphysique wrote that "whites ...
 Negroes ... the yellow races ... are not descended from the same man".
 Voltaire brought the subject up in his Essay on the Manner and Spirit of Nations and on the Principal Occurrences in History in 1756 (which was an early work of comparative history).
 He believed each race had separate origins because they were so racially diverse.
 Voltaire found biblical monogenism laughable, as he expressed:

 It is a serious question among them whether the Africans are descended from monkeys or whether the monkeys come from them.
 Our wise men have said that man was created in the image of God.
 Now here is a lovely image of the Divine Maker: a flat and black nose with little or hardly any intelligence.
 A time will doubtless come when these animals will know how to cultivate the land well, beautify their houses and gardens, and know the paths of the stars: one needs time for everything.

 When comparing Caucasians to those with dark skin, Voltaire claimed they were different species:

 The negro race is a species of men different from ours as the breed of spaniels is from that of greyhounds.
 The mucous membrane, or network, which nature has spread between the muscles and the skin, is white in us and black or copper-colored in them.

 Historians have suggested that Voltaire's support for polygenism was shaped by his financial investments in French colonial companies, including the Compagnie des Indies.

 John Atkins, an English naval surgeon, was one of the earliest scientists to be a proponent of the polygenist theory.
 In his book A Voyage to Guinea (1723) he said "I am persuaded that the black and white race have sprung from different coloured parents."

 In the last two decades of the 18th century polygenism was advocated in England by historian Edward Long and anatomist Charles White, in Germany by ethnographers Christoph Meiners and Georg Forster, and in France by Julien-Joseph Virey.
+Virey's 1801 book Histoire naturelle du genre humaine was a transition from discourses of "varieties of the human race" to the idea of separate "human races".